 Tartessos forms an interesting epilogue to our survey of the societies which arose in the Mediterranean and were eventually swamped by Greece and Rome.
 They reveal something of the huge surge in new ideas that emerged all round the Mediterranean between the 9th and 6th centuries BC.
 They have much in common: the idea of city states ruled by kings, or councils of elders, and trade conducted by merchants, acting presumably on behalf of the rulers.
 Tartessos is the least known because it was the first to collapse.
 Why did they all collapse, or perhaps more relevantly why was it that Greece and Rome won through?

 I believe that the secret of the Greeks was indeed the great outburst of individualism, of choice and creativity that came from money/market revolution, where success came from selling new products, new ideas, new cultures in the market place and not from pampering the rule and the whims of rulers.
 These ideas eventually were taken over by Rome, and spread round the whole of the Mediterranean and much of Western Europe too.
-And it is these ideas that we must follow in our exploration of the rise and eventual fall of Greece and Rome.
+And it is this new spirit of individualism that formed the culture that became the all-enveloping culture of Greece and Rome.

 (Header: The header shows a diadem from the Aliseda hoard.
 When the hoard was discovered in 1920, it was a bit of a mystery, as the Tartessians had not at the time really been recognised.
 It was only with the discovery of the Carambolo hoard that the Aliseda hoard was recognised as being probably the finest example of Tartessian jewellery).